 iOMG saw the war continue into 2011 and after the Seddie storyline was indecisive with neither a Ship Sinking or them becoming an Official Couple it has continued into 2012.
 For a show which started airing in 2007.
 Not even the finale of the series could stop the war.
 Sure, Carly goes out of her way to plant a big romantic kiss on Freddie, which he celebrates.
 But just prior to that event, Freddie had made a joke about 'wanting to get back together' with Sam.
 Then the creator put in a Flip Flopof God onto his blog about the ending, leaving Creddie fans trying to explain why you wouldn't just romantically kiss someone on the lips to say goodbye, while the Seddie fans cling to the creators explanation about it being a 'goodbye kiss' and hope that Freddie wasn't joking about wanting Sam back.

-The war will continue onto another show.
+The war continued onto another show.
 After the cancellation of Victorious and the end of iCarly, Nickelodeon greenlit a new series, named Sam & Cat.
 A crossover between Sam, and Cat from Victorious.
 Which has left the Seddie fandom pushing for a reunion to sink Creddie then give Sam & Freddie a Relationship Upgrade even though Freddie isn't a cast member.
-It's not inconceivable that with a typical 4 season & Dan Schneider's trolling, the war could last into 2016 or even 2017.
+Freddie has appeared in two episodes, and attraction was hinted between Sam and Freddie, but they haven't shown any signs of getting back together.
+It's not inconceivable that with a typical 4 season & Dan Schneider's trolling, the war might have lasted into 2016 or even 2017.
 A full decade since the original iCarly pilot was filmed.

 Not to mention the Carly/Sam shippers vs the Sam/Cat shippers.